Bacon-jalapeno quesadillas are made with smoky bacon, spicy jalapenos, and gooey Monterey Jack cheese in a tortilla blanket of love.

 - 4 slices bacon cooked and crumbled

-- 2 tablespoons pickled jalapenos more or less as desired, finely chopped
+- 2 tablespoons pickled jalapenos more or less as desired, finely chopped.
+Can use fresh jalapenos.

 - Place 1 tortilla on a clean work surface.
 Sprinkle with 1 ½ cups of cheese.
 Top with half of the bacon crumbs and about a 1 tablespoon jalapenos; top with a second tortilla.

-- Lightly coat a medium nonstick pan with about 1 tablespoon of the butter, over medium-high heat.
+- Lightly coat a medium nonstick skillet with about 1 tablespoon of the butter, over medium-high heat.

-- Using a large spatula, carefully transfer the quesadillas into the pan; cook until bottom tortilla is lightly browned and cheese has started to melt; about 2 minutes.
+- Using a large spatula, carefully transfer the quesadillas into the skillet; cook until bottom tortilla has lightly browned and cheese has started to melt; about 2 minutes.
 Flip and continue cooking until lightly browned and filling is hot; about 2 additional minutes.

 - Transfer quesadilla to a cutting board.